Skip to the final section for a quick, spoiler-free rating.

 Lastly, I think this whole trope of a male love interest falling in love with the female lead because she was nice to him for like five minutes when they were children is so trite.
 However, given that Ying Zheng’s a mega-creep whose relationship with Gongsun Li predicates on her developing Stockholm syndrome, it kind of works here.

 Honestly, I wasn’t as resistant to Gongsun Li and Ying Zheng’s relationship as I could’ve been.
 The drama did a lot of work brushing aside all the troubling bits.
-Compounded with this following flaw, rooting for the main couple is a no-brainer: Jing Ke sucks.
+Compounded with this following flaw, rooting for the main couple was a no-brainer: Jing Ke sucks.

 No, not as a person.
 As a character.
 For all that he has to work with—the martial arts talent, a handsome actor, a tragic love lost, a destiny unfulfilled—he comes off incredibly one-noted.
 He’s straight up uninteresting, which is just about the worst thing a main character can be.